Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 And those annual benefits are on top of the 250,000+ Hilton points, 260,000+ AMEX Membership Reward Points, 400,000+ Marriott Bonvoy points, and 75,000 Delta Skymiles I earned by meeting the minimum spend and earning the welcome bonuses on these cards.

-As you can see, the AMEX SCRA benefits are extremely lucrative for US military servicemembers.
+As you can see, the Amex MLA & SCRA benefits are extremely lucrative for US military servicemembers.
 Lounge access, free hotel nights, free credit at the hotels, upgraded status, airline fees reimbursed, and free food make this a very lucrative hobby.

-Start travelling easier by taking my 5 day, 100% free, email based Ultimate Military Credit Cards Course and sign up for The American Express Platinum, my top recommended card, here.
+Start travelling easier by taking my 5 day, 100% free, email based Ultimate Military Credit Cards Course.

 Yes!
 If you are a National Guard servicemember on Title 10 or Title 32 active duty orders for 30 days or more, you are eligible for annual fee waivers on your American Express cards.